nicolasard/personalStuff/Salt.md

 ## Salt
 Salt it's a server-client application that allow sys admin run commands in multiple servers at once, and create custom scripts to run commands in the servers.
 So for example if you have to install an apache in your new server.
-First install the Salt client (aka minion) and then from master run the script you had already made to install an apache server automactly
+First install the Salt client (aka minion) and then from master run the script you had already made to install an apache server automatically.

 ### Installing Salt Master (aka server side)
 In debian just apt-get install salt-master https://docs.saltstack.com/en/latest/topics/installation/debian.html#install-packages